We work with more than 300 partners to bring you better travel deals

 Alghero is a historic resort town on the Italian island of Sardinia.
 Its peak tourist season and hottest period is July and August when the population can more than double and, of course, prices for flights and accommodation soar.
 September is cooler and quieter and is a great time to visit as the city hosts the Sant Michele Festival of Light and Colour.
 The historical centre is turned into a theatre with concerts, exhibitions and food displays.
 Seafood lovers will find the Sea Urchin Festival in March very tempting.
 Temperature-wise it is comfortable to visit Alghero all year round but if wish to avoid the rain then don’t plan your visit between October and January.

-When is the best time to book flights to Alghero?
+When is the best time to book a flight to Alghero?

 Which day is cheapest to fly to Alghero?